-Mariah L. is a 20-year-old transgender woman who is in foster care in New York City.
+Mariah L. sought coverage for transition-related healthcare as a 20-year-old transgender woman in foster care in New York City.
 Mariah’s doctors have all agreed that sex reassignment surgery is medically necessary for her.
 In New York, the Administration for Children’s Services (ACS) has a duty to provide and pay for all necessary medical care and treatment for children placed in foster care, but ACS has refused to provide Mariah with the medical care that she needs.
 Mariah obtained a court order requiring ACS to pay for the surgery, which ACS appealed.
 NCLR, Sylvia Rivera Law Project, Transgender Legal Defense & Education Fund, Lambda Legal, and Morrison & Foerster LLP filed an amicus brief on behalf of a group of doctors and health clinics in support of Mariah.